weewx/weewx/docs_src/custom/image-generator.md

 ## Time periods

-After the "global" options at the top of section `[ImageGenerator]`, comes a set of sub-sections, one for each time period (day, week, month, and year).
+After the "global" options at the top of section `[ImageGenerator]`, comes a set of subsections, one for each time period (day, week, month, and year).
-These sub-sections define the nature of aggregation and plot types for that time period.
-For example, here is a typical set of options for sub-section `[[month_images]]`.
+These subsections define the nature of aggregation and plot types for that time period.
+For example, here is a typical set of options for subsection `[[month_images]]`.
 It controls which "monthly" images will get generated, and what they will look like: